The Owl of Minerva

 The Owl will not consider a manuscript that is currently under consideration elsewhere or has been published previously, except in special circumstances and with the prior approval of the Editor.

 Articles accepted for publication must be re-submitted in electronic format with double spacing throughout (including notes) and a double-spaced hard copy.
 Notes should be arranged as end notes at the end of the article.
-The preferred word processing program is Word Perfect, but the journal also accepts Word (.doc, .rtf) and ASCII Text (Standard) formats.
+Abstracts should be a single paragraph limited to 150 words.
+The preferred word processing program is Word Perfect, but the journal also accepts Word (.doc, .docx, .rtf) and ASCII Text (Standard) formats.
 Please, check files for viruses before submission.

 Books for Review